microsoft/tsyringe/README.md

 Class decorator factory that registers the class as a scoped dependency within the global container.

 #### Available scopes
+- Transient
+  - The **default** registration scope, a new instance will be created with each resolve
+- Singleton
+  - Each resolve will return the same instance (including resolves from child containers)
 - ResolutionScoped
   - The same instance will be resolved for each resolution of this dependency during a single resolution chain